 When you buy a bank repossession in Tenerife, the system will be pretty much the same as buying a non-bank repossession.
 You probably won’t get loads off the price – if anything, you’ll need to pay at least a deposit of 10% to reserve it and you’ll have to attend notary, just the same as normal.

-If you’re interested in buying a property in Tenerife and want to know what the buying process is like then click the following link and it’ll lead you to a page that has 17 of the most frequently answered questions about buying a property in Tenerife and if you want a 10 step check list for how to buy a property then click this link and I’ll send it to you.
+If you’re interested in buying a property in Tenerife and want to know what the buying process is like then click the following link and it’ll lead you to a page that has the most frequently answered questions about buying a property in Tenerife.